 Support cancer research at the University of Aberdeen

 The news of a cancer diagnosis is devastating.
 One in three of us will be affected and currently one in four die from this horrible disease.
-With the number of new cases predicted to rise, Aberdeen is aiming to save and improve countless lives by becoming a world-class centre for cancer research, with the launch of a £4.5 million fundraising campaign.
+With the number of new cases predicted to rise, Aberdeen is aiming to save and improve countless lives by developing a world-class Cancer Research Programme, with the launch of a £4.5 million fundraising campaign.

 Your support will help us discover better ways to prevent, diagnose and treat cancer.

 The University is seeking to attract the world’s brightest minds to lead pioneering cancer research.
 The new programme will build on, and take to the next stage, the oncology research already underway at the University in areas including breast cancer and urological cancer, as well as increasing activity in a number of other key areas such as lung and colorectal cancers.
 It will also enable Aberdeen to develop further as a hub for vital clinical trials and enhance understanding of the role played by diet, nutrition, early-life influences and environmental factors in the development of the disease.

 We are extremely grateful to local charity Friends of ANCHOR which has committed to raise £1 million for the project to celebrate its 20th year.
 Now we need to build on this support and you are the key.

 Professor Steve Heys, Head of the School of Medicine, Medical Sciences and Nutrition at the University, is spearheading these plans and says “We have internationally renowned expertise in many areas of cancer research but this will take it to a new level.
 The vision to establish Aberdeen as a centre for world-class cancer research will lead not only to excellent patient care but to pioneering research and high levels of participation in clinical trials which will have a global impact”.